fireship-io/fireship.io/content/lessons/typescript-design-patterns/index.md

 ### Iterator

 The iterator pattern is used to traverse a collection of elements.
-Most programming languages provide abstrations for iteration like the `for` loop.
+Most programming languages provide abstractions for iteration like the `for` loop.
 However, you can create your own iterators in JavaScript by using the `Symbol.iterator` property.
 The code below creates a custom range function that can be used in a regular `for` loop.

 {{< file "ts" "software.ts" >}}
 ```typescript